 \section{Concluding remarks.}

-In this paper, we study the weak averaging principle for the multiscale systems driven by $\alpha$-stable noises.
-First we exam the existence of the solution of a Poisson equation for the nonlocal elliptic operator corresponding to an ergodic jump process.
-Then by constructing suitable correctors, we obtain the tightness of slow processes.
-It turns out that the slow components weakly converge to a L\'evy process as the scale parameter goes to zero.
+In this paper, we study the weak averaging principle for multiscale systems driven by $\alpha$-stable noises.
+First, we examine the existence of the nonlocal Poisson equation corresponding to an ergodic jump process.
+Then by constructing suitable correctors, we obtain the tightness of the slow component.
+It turns out that the slow component weakly converges to a jump process as the scale parameter $\varepsilon$ goes to zero.

-There are some limitations for this paper.
-Firstly, the condition $1<\alpha_i <2, i=1,2$ plays an important role in deriving the effective dynamical system.
-How to obtain the effective low dimensional system and estimate the effect that the fast components have on slow ones is still an open problem with $ \alpha_i\in (0,1)$ ?
+There are some limitations to this paper.
+Firstly, the condition $1<\alpha_i <2, ~~i=1,2$ plays an important role in deriving the effective dynamical system.
+How to obtain the effective low dimensional system and to estimate the effects that the fast components have on slow ones are still open for the case $\alpha_i\in (0,1)$.
 Secondly, the slow components contain homogenization terms, whose homogenizing index $r_0$ has a relation with the stable index $\alpha_1$ of the noise of fast components given by $0<r_0<1-1/{\alpha_1}$.
-How to relax the restriction for the homogenizing index is also an active issue ?
-Thirdly, the multiscale stochastic dynamical systems are driven by additive stable L\'evy noises.
-For a family of multiscale stochastic dynamical systems driven by multiplicative noises, how to obtain the effective low dimensional system and estimate the effect that the fast components have on slow ones is also an open problem ?
-Finally, it is worth emphasizing that the estimate for \eqref{est-1} depends on the variable $x$, so the classical semigroup method will be no longer suitable.
+How to relax the restriction for the homogenizing index is also an active issue.
+Thirdly, the above multiscale stochastic dynamical systems are driven by additive stable L\'evy noises.
+It is also interesting to consider the effective dynamics of multiscale stochastic dynamical systems driven by multiplicative noises.
+Finally, it is worth emphasizing that the estimate \eqref{est-1} depends on the variable $x$, so the classical semigroup method is no longer suitable.
 Therefore, for such a case, it is necessary to find some new approaches to study.

-In the future works, we will exam the uniqueness and regularity of nonlocal elliptic equation under the assumption of exponential ergodicity.
-Further, we will give the relationship between the convergence and regularity of the coefficients of the systems with respect to the slow variable.
-With that, we will exam the central limit theorem with homogenization and apply these results to a nonlinear filtering problem.
+In future works, we will examine the uniqueness and regularity of nonlocal elliptic equations under the assumption of exponential ergodicity, as well as the central limit theorem for multiscale systems with homogenization terms.
+Further, we will also study the dependence of the convergence rate on the regularity of the coefficients of the slow component.